brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 But `*ppi` gives me a _mutable_ `unique_ptr<int>`, which means I can change it.
 In particular, while `ppi.reset(~)` would be invalid, `(*ppi).reset(~)` would compile fine.
 Our tentative evaluation of the destructor of `*(ppi.ptr)` would try to delete the pointer which was initialized with `new int(1)`, but now it would point to `new int(3)`.
 That's something different, which means that our synthetic destructor evaluation was meaningless.

-More to the point - the `delete ptr;` call would end up attempting to delete memory that wasn't allocated at runtime - it was allocated at compile time and promoted to static storage.
+More to the point - the `delete ptr;` call (on line 14) would end up attempting to delete memory that wasn't allocated at runtime - it was allocated at compile time and promoted to static storage.
 That's going to fail at runtime.
 This is highly problematic: the above use looks like perfectly valid C++ code, and we got into this problem without any `const_cast` shenanigans or really even doing anything especially weird.
 It's not like we're digging ourselves a hole, it's more that we just took a step and fell.

 ## Mutable Allocation